CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

 We are using three for loops to create the variables.
 Since these variables are not going to be modified in anyway, we can use the simple  `SCIPcreateVarBasic` command.

-After creating the variables, let us create the constraits.
+After creating the variables, let us create the constraints.
 Our first constraint ensures that in each column, the numbers 1, 2, ..., 9 do not repeat

 ```c++